kuvalya/easy-web-task/README.md

 # easy-web-task
-A http-request method.
+A java.net.HttpURLConnection method.
 Call with easy methods.
 Get result with listener.
 So easy, so natural :)